 I feel so honoured when a couple chooses me to capture one of their biggest life milestones, and just love being there to witness the day.
-One of my favourite things to shoot is an outdoor wedding – there’s so much space, you’ve got complete style freedom and regardless of rain or shine, the photos always turn out beautiful.
-It can be a little daunting starting to put plans together, so inspired by this outdoor wedding guide, I’ve put together some of my top tips to keep you on the right track.
+One of my favourite things to shoot is an outdoor wedding – there’s so much space and you’ve got complete style freedom.
+Oh and regardless of rain or shine, the photos always turn out beautiful.
+It can be a little daunting starting to put plans together, so inspired by this outdoor wedding guide, I’ve put together my top tips for an outdoor wedding.

 If you’re getting hitched in Scotland or Ireland, you’re spoiled for choice!
 You can legally get married anywhere, be it your fave beach, by a loch or even in your back garden.
 In England and Wales, you’ll need to find a permanent structure to get married under – but it could be a simple gazebo style building and it only has to fit you, your partner and your celebrant.
 Decide if you want to hold your ceremony in the same place as your reception, and if not, if it’s easy enough for your guests to travel between the two.
 A long journey between can dull the post-ceremony excitement, your guests are dying to spend time with you!